Man Utd vs Man City: Bruno Fernandes and Odion Ighalo impact hailed by Jamie Redknapp

 Analysis: Man Utd's defensive improvement

 One thing may have gone unnoticed in recent weeks...
 Manchester United's defensive record.
-They've kept seven clean sheets in their past nine games in all competitions - their best run in two years.
-They've only conceded twice in that time.
+They have kept seven clean sheets in their past nine games in all competitions - their best run in two years.
+They have only conceded twice in that time.

 Only Paris Saint-Germain have kept more clean sheets in Europe's top five major leagues in all competitions this term.